What is the N-648 or “Disability Waiver”?

-A USCIS officer will consider whether the medial professional has sufficiently demonstrated that there is a connection between the medical condition and:
+A USCIS officer will consider whether the medial professional has sufficiently demonstrated that there is a connection between the medical condition and the applicant’s inability:

-- the applicant’s inability to read, write, and speak words in ordinary usage in the English language;
+· To read, write, and speak words in ordinary usage in the English language; and/or,

-- the applicant’s inability to know and understand the fundamentals of history and of the principal form of government of the United States
+· To know and understand the fundamentals of history and of the principal form of government of the United States.

 When will I be know if I have been granted a waiver?

-A USCIS officer will decide whether to accept the form on the day of the interview.
+A USCIS officer will decide whether to accept the form at the beginning of your naturalization interview.

 What happens if my waiver is accepted?

-If the form N-648 is accepted at the naturalization examination or hearing:
+If the Form N-648 is accepted at the naturalization interview:

-- the interview should proceed in the applicant’s preferred language with the use of an interpreter, if applicable;
+· The interview should proceed in your preferred language with the use of an interpreter, if applicable;

-- if the medical professional indicated on the form that the applicant is unable to comply with any or part of the English and civics requirements, USCIS waives the indicated requirement(s);
+· If the medical professional indicated on the form that you are unable to comply with any or part of the English and civics requirements, USCIS waives the indicated requirement(s);

-- USCIS then proceeds to determine whether the applicant meets all other naturalization eligibility requirements.
+· USCIS then proceeds to determine whether you meet all other naturalization eligibility requirements.

 If the officer determines either before or during the interview that an individual cannot meet these standards, the officer may disqualify the individual from being an interpreter.
-Interpreters should typically be 18 years of age or older and not a witness.
-An interpreter may never be (1) an attorney or accredited representative for the applicant or (2) individuals under the age of 14.
+Interpreters should be 18 years of age or older.
+An interpreter may never be: (1) an attorney or accredited representative for the applicant or (2) individuals under the age of 14.
 Family members will generally be disfavored as interpreters if there is another qualified interpreter available to the applicant.

 How can Project Citizenship help me with my N-648?

-- Project Citizenship can provide guidance to medical professionals on how to fill most effectively fill out the N-648.
+Project Citizenship can provide guidance to medical professionals on how to most effectively fill out the N-648 for our clients.